 • Life Cycle Economics

-Course Selection: Under the guidance of their advisor, students select course work that sets forth the entire program of study that will be undertaken to satisfy the objectives for the degree.
-The course selection is tailored on individual basis to meet students' needs and in such a way that a student may specialize in one of the many focus areas in electronic products.
+Course Selection: Under the guidance of their advisor, students select coursework that sets forth the entire program of study that will be undertaken to satisfy the degree.
+The course selection is tailored individually to meet student's needs, so a student may specialize in one of the many focus areas in electronic products.
 For the list of graduate courses offered within the electronic products and systems area of specialization in the Department of Mechanical Engineering, click here.

-Thesis Research: Students pursuing a graduate degree within the EPS program must complete a thesis or dissertation and defend it in a public forum.
-Thesis research calls upon all the knowledge that the student acquired during their academic career as an engineer and requires independent and creative thought and a strong sense of direction.
+Thesis and Dissertation Research: Most students pursuing a graduate degree within the EPS program complete a thesis or dissertation and defend it in a public forum.
+An MS thesis research calls upon all the knowledge that the student acquired during their academic career as an engineer and requires independent and creative thought and a strong sense of direction.
+In addition to those requirements, a PhD dissertation is expected to develop new knowledge and make novel contributions.

 Semester-in-Industry : Graduate students have the opportunity to spend a semester, or more, in an industry internship--working on a project related to the topics of the student's thesis research.
 This experience provides students an opportunity to focus their research on the industry's needs, while providing first-hand exposure to the engineering challenges confronting today's electronics industries.

-Just-in-Time Instruction: In the EPS graduate program, the latest research results and topics of significant industry interest are directly and systematically incorporated into the curriculum.
-Many of the EPS courses are based on the results of the research conducted at CALCE EPS Center.
-Some of the recent topics of significant industry interest investigated by CALCE include plastic encapsulated microcircuits, flip chip technologies, accelerated testing for reliability assessment, virtual qualifications methods, life cycle cost analysis and thermal management.
+Just-in-Time Instruction: Through CALCE's close work with industry, the latest research results and topics of significant industry interest are directly and systematically incorporated into the curriculum.
+Many of the graduate courses are based on the results of the research conducted by CALCE.
+Some recent topics of significant industry interest investigated by CALCE include plastic encapsulated microcircuits, flip chip technologies, accelerated testing for reliability assessment, virtual qualifications methods, life cycle cost analysis and thermal management.

-EPS graduate courses are also supplemented by the Experts in the Classroom Lecture Series.
+Graduate courses developed by CALCE faculty are also supplemented by the Experts in the Classroom Lecture Series.
 Guest lecturers selected for the series are experts on specific technology or application areas from industry, national laboratories, or academia.
-Industry experts bring the latest applications perspectives into the classroom.
-In addition, all CALCE master's and doctoral defenses are also widely attended by outside speakers and faculty providing another forum for exchange of ideas and transfer of technology.
+Industry experts bring the latest applications and perspectives into the classroom.
+In addition, master's and doctoral defenses conducted under CALCE faculty are also widely attended by outside speakers and faculty providing another forum for exchange of ideas and transfer of technology.

-Team Learning: All EPS students participate in group projects defined by the latest research conducted at CALCE as well as by course curricula.
+Team Learning: Students within CALCE participate in group projects defined by the latest research conducted at CALCE as well as by course curricula.
 The projects emphasize effective oral, written and graphic communication.
 They also foster professionalism and teach students to work effectively in a team environment.

 Applications for admission are accepted each semester.
 Programs leading to the M.S. and Ph.D. degrees are open to qualified students holding a B.S. degree in Mechanical, Electrical, Materials, Systems and Reliability Engineering.
 Admissions may also be granted to students with degrees in mathematics and physics.